-- Suspect's criminal record
+- Your criminal record

-- Military Record
+- Any Military record

-The Chicago criminal defense attorneys at Legal Defenders, P.C., have extensive experience representing defendants at a bond hearing at the many bond hearing courtrooms throughout the area.
+The Chicago criminal defense attorneys at Legal Defenders, P.C., have extensive experience representing defendants at a Bond Hearing at the many Bond Hearing courtrooms throughout the area.

 Using the Posted Bond for Attorneys’ Fees